juergenweb/FrontendContact/README.md

 ```

 Thats all!
 The name field has changed its position and will be after the the surname field.
 You can do this with other fields too if needed.

+Restriction: The privacy field position is always before the submit button and cannot be changed, because this is the place where it should be.

 #### Get fields for further customization methods
 Each field can be customized further individually.
 You have to use the methods from the FrontendForms module.
 You will find more information inside the readme file of the FrontendForms module - so take a look there.